Sousaphone: College marching bands

-The Fightin' Texas Aggie Band sousaphone section (called "Bass Horns" within the university but never, ever "tubas") execute a distinct two-step and four-step counter-march during marching performances.
+The Fightin' Texas Aggie Band sousaphone section (called "Bass Horns" within the university) execute a distinct two-step and four-step counter-march during marching performances.
 During halftime performances this is accompanied (specifically for the last rank consisting all of 12 bass horns) by a "huh! huh!" from the crowd.

 The University of Delaware Fightin' Blue Hen Marching Band has several traditions involving sousaphone players.
 During pre-game, they branch off from the rest of the band.
 From here, the sousaphone players run in a snake around the field jumping to drum line cadence.
 At most pre-games they act out a skit as well.
 At post game, "In My Life" by The Beatles is played featuring a sousaphone solo while the band sings.

 Musical genres

 The sousaphone is an important fixture of the New Orleans brass band tradition and is still used in groups such as the Dirty Dozen Brass Band by Kirk Joseph.
 Soul Rebels Brass Band from New Orleans features sousaphone player Edward Lee Jr.

 Sinaloa, a state of Mexico, has a type of music called Banda Sinaloense, and the sousaphone is used there as a tuba.

-Damon "Tuba Gooding Jr." Bryson from The Roots plays the sousaphone on Late Night with Jimmy Fallon.
+Damon "Tuba Gooding Jr." Bryson from The Roots played the sousaphone on Late Night with Jimmy Fallon.
+He now does this for The Tonight Show Starring Jimmy Fallon.

 Nat Mcintosh is the sousaphone player and co-founder of Youngblood Brass Band, who play a mixture of traditional New Orleans style brass band music and hip hop.

 The Lemon Bucket Orkestra, a Canadian self-described "Balkan-Klezmer-Gypsy-Punk-Super-Party-Band", features a sousaphone as one of their instruments.